-- 192. The organization of this section follows the conceptual framework described in the previous section.
-In subsection B the relationship among the representative portfolios applied for the currency VA and the country specific increase of the VA is explained.
-In subsection C the calculation of the representative portfolio of government bonds and the representative portfolio of other assets is introduced.
-In subsection D the weights referred to in Article 50 of the Delegated Regulation are set out.
-In subsection E the calculation of the reference portfolios of 'yield market indices' is specified for the representative portfolio of government bonds and the representative portfolio of other assets. - 193.
+- 11.1.1.
+The organization of this section follows the conceptual framework described in the previous section.
+In subsection 11.2 the relationship among the representative portfolios applied for the currency VA and the country specific increase of the VA is explained.
+In subsection 11.3 the calculation of the representative portfolio of government bonds and the representative portfolio of other assets is introduced.
+In subsection 11.4 the weights referred to in Article 50 of the Delegated Regulation are set out.
+In subsection 11.5 the calculation of the reference portfolios of 'yield market indices' is specified for the representative portfolio of government bonds and the representative portfolio of other assets. - 11.1.2.
 For the purpose of the preparatory phase in 2015 and the beginning of Solvency II in 2016, the data collected to build the representative portfolios were taken from the EIOPA Stress Test 2014 exercise.
-In 2016 the representative portfolios were updated on the basis of data reported by insurance and reinsurance undertakings to their supervisory authority during the preparatory phase for Solvency II.
+In 2016 the representative portfolios were updated based on data reported by insurance and reinsurance undertakings to their supervisory authority during the preparatory phase for Solvency II.
 In 2017 the updated representative portfolios were derived the first time from the supervisory reporting data of Solvency II.
-In the annex to section 9.D the methodology for the update is described. - 194.
-EIOPA intends to update the representative portfolios at the end of the year, on the basis of the annual supervisory reporting of insurance and reinsurance undertakings and of insurance groups in accordance with the methodology set out in this technical documentation.
-The insurance market data referred to year end N-1, (which undertakings will report in year N) will be used for the calculation of the technical information that undertakings should apply with reference to their situation at the end of year N. Updated insurance market data will be published at least three months before the year end N.
+In ANNEX F Methodology to update the representative portfolios the methodology for the update is described. - 11.1.3.
+EIOPA intends to update the representative portfolios at the end of the year, based on the annual supervisory reporting of insurance and reinsurance undertakings and of insurance groups in accordance with the methodology set out in this technical documentation.
+The insurance market data referred to year end N-1 which undertakings will report in year N will be used for the calculation of the technical information that undertakings should apply with reference to their situation at the end of year N. Updated insurance market data will be published at least three months before the year end N.

-195. For a limited period of time, the date of publication of the updated representative portfolio may be deferred from 30 September to a later date, while maintaining a three-month alert period until the updated representative portfolios are used in the calculation of the VA.
+11.1.4.
+For a limited period, the date of publication of the updated representative portfolio may be deferred from 30 September to a later date, while maintaining a three-month notice period until the updated representative portfolios are used in the calculation of the VA.